On the emergence of quantum memory in non-Markovian dynamics

-We finish the section with the following observation: the Bell state provides maximally entangled two-qubit marginals, making quantum correlations in the reservoir immediately accessible to the system.
-As a result, even weak system--reservoir coupling (small $\eta$) leads to dynamics that require quantum memory, effectively setting an activation lower bound for the onset of quantum memory, tied to the locality of the correlations.
-In contrast, perturbed GHZ states contain weaker, more delocalized correlations, requiring stronger coupling to activate memory effects---highlighting the Bell state as a natural benchmark for the minimal interaction strength needed to reveal quantum memory.
+This shows that Bell marginal saturates the optimal entanglement transfer between $S$ and $R$, which is also observed numerically.
+In this case, weak system-reservoir coupling leads to dynamics that requires quantum memory, setting an activation lower bound for the onset of quantum memory, tied to the locality of the correlations.
+Equivalently, the above analytical result reveals the critical point at which a minimum interaction strength is required for quantum memory to emerge, regardless of how $S$ and $R$ are initialized.
+As numerically found in Fig.~\ref{fig:figure3}c, there exists a critical point $\eta = \pi/3$ which gives the lower bound of the interaction strength.
+In contrast, perturbed GHZ states contain weaker, more delocalized correlations, requiring stronger coupling to activate the memory, see Fig. \ref{fig:figure3}d.

-\textit{Implications for solid state computing.}---We now relate our findings to solid-state quantum computing, where the bipartite Heisenberg exchange interaction---equivalent to the partial-\texttt{SWAP} (\ref{eq:pswap})---is the native entangling gate \cite{kane}.
-Our results show that when the reservoir is initially in Bell or perturbed GHZ state, quantum memory is needed even though the underlying interactions are strictly local, Fig.~\ref{fig:figure3}.
-Physically, this means that implementing even ($k=2$)-local exchange-based gates or composite operations such as the controlled-\texttt{SWAP} (which naturally arises in multi-qubit exchange scenarios) can require quantum memory, especially in the presence of hidden correlations in the environment \cite{hidden}.